cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

 ^^^^^^^^^
 OpenStack has been extensively tested on Havana, but it also supports Grizzly out of the box.
 OpenStack support has some limitations that are described :doc:`here </guide/installation/openstack-config>`.
-Several of these limitations will be eliminated in future releases of Cask Coopr.
+Several of these limitations will be eliminated in future releases of Coopr.
 The first step is to configure the openstack provider to use your credentials.
 OpenStack requires a key file, auth url, password, key name, tenant, and user.
-The key file must be present on all machines running the Provisioner, must be owned by the user running Cask Coopr, and must be readable only by the user that owns it (0400 permissions).
+The key file must be present on all machines running the Provisioner, must be owned by the user running Coopr, and must be readable only by the user that owns it (0400 permissions).

 .. figure:: /guide/quickstart/openstack-provider.png